paull10au/qsyd_InvocableEmailActions/README.md

 There are a few items you need to setup before installing:

-1. You will need to [Enable Lightning Experience](https://trailhead.salesforce.com/en/content/learn/modules/lex_migration_introduction/lex_migration_introduction_administration) because we are using Lightning Email Templates.
+1. You will need to [Enable Lightning Experience](https://trailhead.salesforce.com/en/content/learn/modules/lex_migration_introduction/lex_migration_introduction_administration) because we are using [Lightning Enhanced Letterheads and Email Templates](https://trailhead.salesforce.com/en/content/learn/projects/customize-an-org-to-support-a-new-business-unit/configure-an-email-letterhead-and-template).
-2. You will need to [Enable My Domain](https://trailhead.salesforce.com/en/content/learn/modules/identity_login/identity_login_my_domain) because we are using Lightning Email Templates.
+2. You will need to [Enable My Domain](https://trailhead.salesforce.com/en/content/learn/modules/identity_login/identity_login_my_domain) because we are using [Lightning Enhanced Letterheads and Email Templates](https://trailhead.salesforce.com/en/content/learn/projects/customize-an-org-to-support-a-new-business-unit/configure-an-email-letterhead-and-template).

 ## Installation